nicolescurazvan/program-comparing-benchmark/README.md

     "max": max
 }`

- where "min_rows" is the minimum number of rows in the matrix, "max_rows" is the maximum number of rows in the matrix, "min_cols" is the minimum number of columns in the matrix, "max_cols" is the maximum number of columns in the matrix, "min" is the minimum value (or length of the string) and "max" is the maximum value (or length of the string)
+ where `min_rows` is the minimum number of rows in the matrix, `max_rows` is the maximum number of rows in the matrix, `min_cols` is the minimum number of columns in the matrix, `max_cols` is the maximum number of columns in the matrix, `min` is the minimum value (or length of the string) and `max` is the maximum value (or length of the string)